vanillapixel/channable/README.md

 - DEBOUNCE function to limit search term change rate to improve computing performance (and database calls if remote) instead of the "Submit" search button.

+- Selected channels are previewed in the side pane to facilitate their removal and to help the user which the doublecheck of their selection.

 ---

 ## Possible further development